rohanvh7/rohanvh.me/src/posts/4am-thoughts.md

 Site still looks sloppy. missing that human touch to it.. can't pinpoint specifically.
 May be its ugly greet.sh or may be its theme.

-I am not web developer.. ohh that was not surpsing....
+I am not web developer.. ohh that was not surprising....

 Ok AI studio is Cool.
 Thanks to Github Pages I can host this for free.

 namecheap been awesome provider for my domain. easy to setup, easy to maintain.

-Termux is used to edit this post and Push chnages.
+Termux is used to edit this post and Push changes.

 Nobody cares.......
 Peacesssssss